markfeit/ampero/patches/Skids-Marks.md

 [Download](https://github.com/markfeit/ampero/raw/master/patches/Skids-Marks.prst) | [License](README.md#License) | [More Patches](https://github.com/markfeit/ampero/tree/master/patches)

-Kick back with your vanilla wafers and some day-old banana puddin' for a sound inspired by Rick Miller's more-recent on-stage rigs.
+Kick back with an eight-piece box for a sound inspired by Rick Miller's more-recent on-stage rigs.

-This patch was designed around a Stratocaster middle pickup for _Banana Puddin'_ but works pretty well for most Southern Culture on the Skids songs.
-Switch to the bridge for more trebly tunes like _King of the Mountain_ and _Liquored Up and Lacquered Down_.
+This patch was designed for playing _Banana Puddin'_ with a Stratocaster middle pickup but works pretty well for most Southern Culture on the Skids songs.
+Switch to the bridge for more trebly tunes like _King of the Mountain_ or _Liquored Up and Lacquered Down_.
 The neck pickup doesn't sound much like SCOTS at all and the blended positions (bridge/middle, middle/neck) are... well... just _don't._

-Of course, if you've got a ratty old Danelectro 3011 with a P-90 at the bridge, and a good coating of chicken grease, use that.
+Of course, if you've got a ratty old Danelectro 3011 with a P-90 at the bridge and a good coating of chicken grease, skip the Strat and use that.

 ## Controls